 The above text was originally submitted as an entry for the #Talkdigital blogging competition conducted by the European Commission’s social media team in June 2014.
 The cap was set at 500 words, so I’ll be expanding a bit below now that I am on my own terms and domain.

 I believe the most crucial of the six elements I have mentioned in the previous paragraph is “personas”.
-Learning more about the European citizen and what drives him/her, how he/she thinks, what he/she wants to understand, experience or get from following the commission.
+Learning more about the European citizen and what drives him/her, how he/she thinks, what he/she wants to understand, experience, or get from following the commission.
 The different personas will also determine the tone and the level of complexity an infographic, status or video should have.
-These will also help create an agile and working approach to the digital communication through segmentation per persona, channel and even message.
+These will also help create an agile and working approach to digital communication through segmentation per persona, channel and even message.

 Have an opinion?
 Discuss in the comment section below!
 Also, be sure to read the winning post – “A permanent digital helpdesk service for the EU“